 Some hospitals around the country are making the difficult decision to postpone kidney transplants in light of the rapidly spreading coronavirus, which threatens to overwhelm our health care system.
 A list of the leading transplant centers and their current status can be found online.

-While this news may be devastating to patients who are on the waiting list or have a living donor, it’s important to understand the medical reasoning behind the decisions.
+While this news may be devastating to people who are on the waiting list or have a living donor, it is important to understand the medical reasoning behind the decisions.
 If you are in this situation, be sure to check in with your transplant center to ask for updates.

-1. Hospitals are postponing elective surgeries to ensure that hospital beds and medical staff are available for critically-ill patients with COVID-19—and to limit the potential exposure to the virus by other hospital patients.
+1. Hospitals need to ensure that hospital beds and medical staff are available for critically ill patients with COVID-19 — and to limit the potential exposure to the virus by other hospital patients.

 The CDC has recommended that elective procedures, surgeries and non-urgent outpatient visits be postponed once the virus has started to spread through a community.